 Bank Regulatory Capital

 Global standards are generally set by the Basel Committee on Banking Supervision.
 A set of 3 standards have been developed since the 1990s.
 Basel I was enacted in 1992.
 The Basel II rules were published in 2004 and enacted in 2008.
-The current recommended regulations, Basel III, enacted as a response to the recent credit crisis, will be implemented over a 6-year period, from 2013 to 2019.
-The minimum amount of capital required by Basel III for assets with some risk is 10.5%, from the previous minimum of 8%.
+The current recommended regulations, Basel III, enacted as a response to the Great Recession, will be implemented over a 6-year period, from 2013 to 2019.
+The minimum capital required by Basel III for assets with some risk is 10.5%, from the previous minimum of 8%.

 The Basel rules were developed as a means to facilitate international banking, which greatly increased since 1988.
 Regulatory authorities from the major G-10 countries got together in 1988 in Basel, Switzerland to develop new rules to facilitate international banking and to set standards for controlling risk.
 The Basel rules are administered by the Bank for International Settlements (BIS).
 They do not have regulatory force, but they do set the global standards that most countries follow to facilitate international banking and to prevent the spread of risk.
 Domestic regulations plus cross-border regulations, such as that by the European Union's Capital Adequacy Directive, are based on the Basel accords.
 The primary protection against risk and a major focus of the Basel accords is the primary requirement that banks have adequate capital.